enovance/software-factory/docs/testing.rst

   cron job) Jenkins jobs.
   This pipeline is managed by the independent manager of Zuul.

+Additionnally, there is also a tag pipeline where jobs are triggered after a tag is pushed on a project.

 This default pipeline's configuration can be customized according to your needs.